Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 This article will show you step-by-step how to replace the driver's-side door handle on a 1997 Lexus ES300.
 The procedure to replace this door handle applies to other Toyota and Lexus passenger vehicles including the Toyota Camry.
 Moreover, it applies to the passenger side as well, though there may be minor differences involved in removing the door panel to get to the service ports in the door.

 The videos below, with text instructions, will show you step-by-step how to replace the driver's side exterior door handle on a Lexus ES300.
+Each video is queued up to begin at the appropriate step of the door handle replacement.

 1. Remove the Door Panel